stelgenhof/AiLight/README.md

 Making this firmware was largely inspired by the [MY9291](https://github.com/xoseperez/my9291) LED driver and the [Espurna](https://bitbucket.org/xoseperez/espurna) firmware of [Xose Pérez](https://github.com/xoseperez).

-## Requirements

-To build and upload this firmware you need to have [PlatformIO](http://platformio.org/) and [NodeJS](https://nodejs.org/en/) installed.
-Please check their respective websites for installation instructions.

 ## Installation/Configuration

 1. Clone this AiLight repository and change your current directory to where AiLight is cloned.